jchaiken12/3D_cell_simulation/simulation_package/README.md

 ## Mcell Projects
 This folder is where all individual simulation projects were constucted and run using the command prompt.
-Probably around 30 were created and then work began on the next project.
+Probably around 30 projects and their accompanying scripts were created sequentially and then work began on the next project to be done.
 The general project  progression was as follows:
 1. A cellular piston done in mcell3, lost somewhere in the computer at the lab,
 2. Elasticity done in a developer version between mcell3 and mcell4,